adamdehaven/TrafficTracker/README.md

-TrafficTracker v1.6
+TrafficTracker v1.7
 ==============
-A simple PHP class created and maintained by [@adamdehaven](http://about.adamdehaven.com/) to track and log all of a website's traffic using `PHP` and `MySQL`.
+A simple PHP class created and maintained by [@adamdehaven](http://about.adamdehaven.com/) to track and log all of a website's traffic using **PHP** and **MySQL**.
 The class utilizes cookies set by the typical Google Analytics tracking code initialization.
 In addition, if you deploy Google AdWords PPC campaigns to drive traffic to your website, the class will (along with custom URL parameters added to your destination URLs) track the hits from your AdWords campaigns.

 ## HOW IT WORKS
 The class writes to a MySQL database table, saving values for every page visit for the following attributes: